agrostar/zzapi/README.md

 * It will overwrite any previously set value from previous variable sets.
 * The value itself can contain another variable (which should have already been set).

-A typical directory will have some secrets, some common variables and one variable set for each different environment, eg, production and staging and local.
+A typical directory will have some personal variables which you don't want to share, some common variables and one variable set for each different environment, eg, production and staging and local.
 We would want them to be loaded in the following example orders:

 * secrets, common, production
 * secrets, common, staging